 "One of the role models here was Ralph Nader and what he did for automobile safety.
-This was a clear and present need for the safety and well-being of the public.
+There was a clear and present need for the safety and well-being of the public.
 And yet you can ask yourself, if he personally were not around, and some other people with him, would this revolution in safety have happened in that way at that time?
-Maybe not."
+Probably not."

-Another decision which came early for Shaw was that an organization should be directed specifically at improving conditions for commuters not recreational cyclists.
+Another decision which came early for Shaw was that an organization should be directed specifically at improving conditions for commuters, not recreational cyclists.
 He recalls, "High on our minds was an alternative form of transportation.
 A person who is bike riding purely for amusement will take his bike where he chooses.
 If he doesn't like how downtown looks, he'll take his bike out to some farm area and bike around there.
-But if you're commuting to work, then you want to improve your personal situation...it requires the involvement of some agencies that are affecting that specific locale."
+But if you're commuting to work, then you want to improve your personal situation.
+It requires the involvement of some agencies that are affecting that specific locale."

-The organization should deal with a wide range of issues concerning bicyclists, Shaw thought.
+The possible organization should deal with a wide range of issues concerning bicyclists, Shaw thought.
 It should not be limited to just trying to solve bicyclists' problems, but should help educate bicyclists and motorists, encourage more bicyclists, and change attitudes about bicycling as a transportation mode.

-Shaw never considered forming a committee of Potomac Pedalers Touring Club (PPTC) or the National Capitol Velo Club (NCVC), both which were thriving bicycle organizations in the area.
+Shaw never considered forming a committee of Potomac Pedalers Touring Club (PPTC), which was oriented toward touring, or the National Capital Velo Club (NCVC), which was oriented toward racing.
+Both were thriving bicycle organizations in the area.
 Shaw felt that WABA's goals were too different from PPTC or NCVC.
-However, Clay Grubic, PPTC's President, did provide Shaw much assistance in the early days.
-Larry Black, head of NCVC, also was a strong supporter of bicycle advocacy.
-In fact, several years later at his own expense he started a telephone taped message of current bicycle events.
+However, Clay Grubic, an advocate who ran a bicycle store and who helped found PPTC, did provide Shaw much assistance in the early days.

+1Larry Black, later head of NCVC, also was a strong supporter of bicycle advocacy.
+In fact, several years later at his own expense Black started a telephone taped message of current bicycle events.

-"I finally decided, with all these bicyclists, with all these needs, here's an opportunity to do something where these seems to be a public need and no one seems to be filling it.
-I have time I can spend on it, my work had become routine, here was an opportunity to do something.
+"I finally decided, with all these bicyclists, with all these needs, here's an opportunity to do something to serve a public need which no one seems to be filling," Shaw recalled.
+"I had time I could spend on it, my work had become routine, here was an opportunity to do something.
 I decided to form an organization.
-I thought up a name -- the Washington Area Bicyclist Association -- I designed a leaflet which was printed by a computer printer which had some of the basic slogans and demands and a little tear-out slip."
+I thought up a name----the Washington Area Bicyclist Association----I designed a leaflet which was printed by a computer printer which had some of the basic slogans and demands and a little tear-out slip."

-Armed with stacks of leaflets, Shaw went to a bike-in on the grounds of the Washington Monument during the spring and distributed as many as he could.
+Armed with stacks of leaflets, Shaw went to a spring bike-in at the Washington Monument and distributed as many as he could.
 It was on that day that Cary Shaw took the irreversible step of announcing his new bicycle organization to the world.
 WABA was born.

 The birth, however, did not come quickly.
-Even at the low price of only \$2 for annual dues, at the end of a week, there were only nine members, including Shaw.
+Even at the low price of only \$2 for annual dues, at the end of a week, there were only nine members including Shaw.
 Undeterred, the WABA founder fired off a press release announcing the formation of the new group.
-Though the Washington Post -- then as now -only sniffed at local events, the press release was picked up by a number of radio stations and WABA membership shot up to 100 members before the end of the month.
-That was an early lesson in the importance of media for WABA.
+The press release described the new group: